Past Student Comments

 4. The community

 The North Minneapolis community is special.
-There is a complex set of social determinants of health at play within the area, and you will find that your public health brain is constantly engaged in clinic.
+There is a complex set of social determinants of health at play within the area, and you will find that your public health brain is constantly engaged in clinic, no matter where your site is.
 Moreover, there are ample opportunities to volunteer in Broadway’s community-based initiatives, partner with their HIV outreach coordinator, and collaborate with other disciplines to broaden your conceptions of health and wellness.

 I often view my MetroPAP year as a valuable precursor and supplement to my following year, when I pursued a Master of Public Health degree.
 These two experiences informed each other.